jacksund/simmate/docs/full_guides/workflows/s3_workflows.md

     - Custom `workup` methods require the `directory` input paramter
 2. It's optional to set/overwrite attributes.
 You can also add new ones too.

-Note: S3Workflows for a custom calculator (such `VaspWorkflow` for VASP) will often have custom `setup` and `workup` methods already defined for you.
+Note: S3Workflows for a commonly used program (such `VaspWorkflow` for VASP) will often have custom `setup` and `workup` methods already defined for you.
 You can update/override these as you see fit.